-On content writing tips
+On content writing tips and tricks

 There might not be a “right” way to write, but different types of content call for different writing styles.
 It is important to remember that the styles and techniques that might have served you in the past might not help content writing.
 (But you may be surprised by the skills that do.)

 Content writing requires a different skill set.
 Fortunately, it is a skill set that is learned by doing.
 Keeping in mind these content writing tips and the tips you have learned along the way will support you on your content writing journey.
 For those who need further assistance, a dedicated team of experts is available to you.
-Contact Wordsmyth Creative Content Marketing today for help with your content writing needs.
+Contact Wordsmyth Creative Content Marketing today for help with your creative content writing needs.